 Clean meat comes from…

-• Grazing animals that have a split hoof and chew the cud (beef, lamb, venison)
+- Grazing animals that have a split hoof and chew the cud (beef, lamb, venison)

-• Fish with scales
+- Fish with scales

-• Certain birds (chicken, turkey, etc.)
+- Certain birds (chicken, turkey, etc.)

-Scavenger-type animals were the ones considered not clean.
+Scavenger-type animals are the ones considered not clean.
 These would be animals that eat dead animals or waste (such as pigs or birds of prey) or animals that clean the bottom of the ocean (such as shellfish).

 Though Adventists don’t follow the Old Testament ceremonial laws, we see the principle of clean and unclean animals as a health matter rather than a ritual.
 And it existed even before God gave it to the Israelites.
 It’s the reason why, many hundreds of years before, God told Noah to bring seven pairs of every clean animal and only two of each unclean animal into the ark (Genesis 7:1–3, 8–9).